-Claim: The father of Sir Alexander Fleming, the discoverer of penicillin, saved a young Winston Churchill from drowning.
-In gratitude, Churchill's father paid for Fleming's education.
+Claim: The father of Alexander Fleming, the discoverer of penicillin, saved a young Winston Churchill from drowning, and in gratitude Churchill's father paid for Fleming's education.

 Example: [Collected on the Internet, 1999]